maheshy6/real_time_chat_app/README.md

 # real_time_chat_app
-A simple web-based chat application inspired by WhatsApp's design.
+A simple chat application inspired by WhatsApp's design.
 Users can log in with a username and send messages in a chatroom.

 ## Features
 - User login system